nehaljwani/team.exiv2.org/book/IMaEA.md

 While lots of effort has been invested in the CMakeLists.txt and *.cmake files, some users may want something that has never been investigated by Team Exiv2.
 For example, we do not support building for ARM processors.
 It's highly likely that Exiv2 can be successfully built for those machines and the recommended way is to use options such as -DCMAKE\_CXX\_FLAGS to introduce the necessary compiler and linker options.
 Other examples of "possible, yet not supported" are to request Visual Studio to use Clang, or its own CMake support, or its own Package Manager.

 Regrettably there are users who look to Team Exiv2 to support every possible configuration.
 This is impossible.
 The essential thing is that we have built and tested our code on many platforms.
 Users will always think of novel ways in which to build and deploy.
 I worked with a user to build Exiv2 on OS/2.
 I had no idea that OS/2 is alive and well.
-The user did not say "Thank You" for about 5 hours of my time.

 [TOC](#TOC)
 <div id="11-3"/>